classtranscribe/Deployment/README.md

 Creating taskengine ... done
 ````

-3. Open the web app at [localhost](http://localhost) and accept the insecure self-generated https certificate
+3. Open the web app at [localhost](https://localhost) and accept the insecure self-generated https certificate

-For a production build do the following,
+The web server will initially report a bad gateway while the container finishes building the ClassTranscribe container.

+To view the build of the ClassTranscribe container use
+docker-compose logs -f --tail="100" frontend
+and expect to see 'Starting the development server...' after successful building of the frontend

+### Web endpoints

+(https://localhost/traefik/) - Web routing to multiple containers
+(https://localhost/swag/) - List of ClassTranscribe API endpoints and verbs
+(https://localhost/portainer/) - Container administration and health status

+### Production build instructions

 1. Create directories required for docker volumes using the script  `create_directories.sh`